 Again, it's my favorite option of this list.

 Though a relatively small company, Callaham is widely recognized as one of the industry leaders in replacement guitar parts, particularly in regards to Fender and Fender-style guitar models.
-They also have a lot of Gibson and Bigsby replacement parts as well.
+They also have a lot of Gibson and Bigsby replacement parts.

 Their six-screw vintage-style bridge is similar to the '62 reissue in quality, though it's made in the United States (the '62 is made in Mexico) in Winchester Virginia, just about 45 minutes from where I live.